AI in Tableau and Trust

 With Tableau Agent, choosing a Salesforce-managed Large Language Model (LLM) isn't supported.
 Instead, the development team at Tableau tests and selects the best model to use, based on performance, accuracy and cost.

-Some models may not be available in the region closest to where your Einstein generative AI platform instance is located.
-If the selected model isn't available in your region, the requests are routed to the United States, where all models are available.
-For information about which LLM model is currently being used in your version of Tableau Agent, contact your Tableau Account Executive.
+Currently the models used by Tableau Agent don't support geo-aware routing.
+All LLMs used by Tableau Agent are hosted in the United States, where all models are available.
+For information about which specific LLM models are currently being used in your version of Tableau Agent, contact your Tableau Account Executive.

 For more information about Geo-aware LLM request routing, see Geo-Aware LLM Request Routing on the Einstein Generative AI Platform(Link opens in a new window) in the Salesforce help.